Ohio Army National Guard: Foreign partnerships

 The Ohio Army National Guard has maintained military partnerships with foreign militaries under the National Guard State Partnership Program.
 The OARNG, together with the Ohio Air National Guard, has worked with Hungary since 1993, and the program's inception, and in September 2006 initiated a second program with Serbia.
 The purpose of the program is to provide assistance to the host countries in establishing reserve military forces like the National Guard, before transitioning to follow-on programs designed to assist the citizen-soldiers in their non-military lives.

-Major units
+Organization

-The Ohio Army National Guard presently consists of the following major commands or units:
+As of February 2026 the Ohio Army National Guard consists of the following units: